Emery applauds Ozil's 'spirit' despite bench role

 And although the German has rarely been a key figure this term for Emery, the coach is adamant Ozil is still essential.

-Ahead of Wednesday's meeting with Bournemouth, Emery said: "It's important mostly to be available to play and sometimes during the line-up.
+Ahead of Wednesday's meeting with Bournemouth, Emery told reporters: "It's important mostly to be available to play and sometimes during the line-up.

 "But we need players in the bench with a good mentality and good performance when we need players to help us in the second half, or for injuries or when players are tired from carrying on our intensity and skill against them.